msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/03_create_a_basic_workflow.md

 To run the workflow on the cluster, we need to ensure that each step is run as a dedicated job in the queuing system of the HPC.
 On ICER, the queuing system is managed by [Slurm](https://slurm.schedmd.com/documentation.html).

+First, we must install an _executor plugin_ for SLURM:

+!!! terminal "code"

+    ```bash
+    conda install bioconda::snakemake-executor-plugin-slurm
+    ```

-Use the `--cluster` option to specify the job submission command, using `sbatch` on ICER.
+Use the `--executor` option to specify the job submission command, using `slurm` on ICER.
 This command defines resources used for each job (maximum time, memory, number of cores...).
 In addition, you need to specify a maximum number of concurrent jobs using `--jobs`.